umutphp/famous-bugs/README.md

 >
 > [Chris Albon](https://twitter.com/chrisalbon/status/1358890731981611009)

-On Feb 3, 2021, Wikimedia tech team has noticed that they get about 90M requests per day from various ISPs in India, all with the same characteristics.
+On Feb 3, 2021, Wikimedia tech team has noticed that they get about 90M requests per day from various ISPs in India.
+The requests are all for an image file (see below).
 They hypothesised that there might be some mobile app that hotlinked the image for e.g. a splash screen.
 Wikimedia did not reveale the app, but people thought that It may be an alternative app for TikTok.
-Because, around the time, India took the decision to totally ban TikTok.
+Because, around the time, India took the decision to totally ban TikTok which direct people to use alternative apps.
 The butterfly effect starting with this decision turned this into a memory to remember for Wikimedia and the mysterious application tech teams.

 [![Symphyotrichum novi-belgii](./assets/images/220px-AsterNovi-belgii-flower-1mb.jpg)](https://en.wikipedia.org/wiki/Symphyotrichum_novi-belgii#/media/File:AsterNovi-belgii-flower-1mb.jpg)